annMusenya/ColumbiaX/README.md

 ### Week 1
 Lecture 1: We will discuss the various perspectives of the course and machine learning in general.
 We will then cover the maximum likelihood problem for learning parameters of a probability distribution.

-Lecture 2: We move to our first supervised learning problem of linear regression.
-We discuss the least squares approach to linear regression and understand the geometric intuitions of the problem.

 #### Week 2
 Lecture 3: We continue our discussion of least squares by thinking probabilistically about the problem, making connections to maximum likelihood.
 This will motivate the ridge regression approach to linear regression through a technique called regularization.
 We analyze and compare these two fundamental approaches to linear regression via the SVD.